Expanding the World of Post-Secondary Options

 By Meagan Gillmore

-Assisting students with applications to college or university requires more than knowing about deadlines, online application procedures, program offerings or deadlines.
+Assisting students with applications to college or university requires more than knowing about online application procedures, program offerings, or deadlines.
 For many teachers and guidance counsellors, helping students apply to post-secondary education means re-evaluating their own assumptions about where students should go for the best education.

 “There’s still this persistent belief that the kids who aren’t doing well academically are the ones suited to go [into] plumbing, electrical work,” says Wiggers, who comes from a family of tradespeople.
 “I always say to people that I don’t want the C-level students being my plumber or my electrician.”
 The trades require good math skills, he explains.
 These jobs are highly skilled.

-Teachers need to be aware of labour trends, states Wiggers, but they shouldn’t simply repeat media stories that predict either a mass shortage of jobs or unlimited job opportunities in a specific sector.
+Teachers need to be aware of labour trends, Wiggers states, but they shouldn’t simply repeat media stories that predict either a mass shortage of jobs or unlimited job opportunities in a specific sector.

 “Some students are just looking for a different academic program, the same reason why some Canadians might go to Europe to study,” says Cathy Lihou-Perry, a guidance counsellor with the Grand Erie District School Board in Ontario.
 “They just want a different cultural experience, as well as, [a] different academic experience.”

-“They may not realize early on that they need to have academic classes,” she says.
+“They may not realize early on that they need to have academic classes,” Lihou-Perry says.